 While Halibut fishing is our bread and butter, our waters also produce fantastic fishing for King and Coho Salmon as well as Ling Cod, Rock Fish, Yellow-Eye, etc. You can fish for Salmon, Halibut, and Rock Fish all in the same day.

 We know that our area produces the best fishing in the state, but we don’t claim to be the only fishing lodge with access to this area.
 So why stay with us?
 Learn more about our Lodge & Property to see why our guests have rated us the #1 Lodge AND Restaurant on TripAdvisor.
 The best fishing is of utmost importance, but where you stay (and what you eat) is what takes your experience from good to unforgettable!

 Gustavus halibut anglers appreciate our shallow-water fishing of 90 to 180 feet.
 Bring home that delicious, fresh halibut without a trip to your chiropractor.

 Average Size Halibut Caught in Alaska (By Location)

 Wife doesn’t like to fish as much as you?
-Bring your wife and another couple who are in the same boat. (no pun intended) Fish for two days together.
-The scenery and the whales are in such abundance that even non-fishermen enjoy the experience.
+Bring your wife and another couple who are in the same boat. (no pun intended) The scenery and the whales are in such abundance that even non-fishermen enjoy the experience.
 Since these are inland waters the wives won’t get seasick and if the weather is a little wet they can curl up on a bench in the warm cabin and enjoy a good book while you are bringing home the bacon, (halibut).

-Perhaps on the third day while the fisherman fish, the non-anglers could take in a half day whale watching tour and spend the other half day exploring the local shops and art galleries or just relax back at the lodge on the deck, get a massage, and soak in the hot tub.
+Fish for a couple days together and then perhaps on the third day while the fisherman fish, the non-anglers could take in a half day whale watching tour and spend the other half day exploring the local shops and art galleries or just relax back at the lodge on the deck, get a massage, and soak in the hot tub.
 The fourth day you could all go on the Glacier Bay Day Tour and take in the beautiful scenery of the area.